samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 For key derivation, one can feed a secret key into the `pepper` parameter for additional security.
 This forces an attacker to compromise the pepper before they can guess the password.
 It is RECOMMENDED to use a 256-bit pepper.

 To bind context information to the output, like a user ID and server ID for password-authenticated key exchange (PAKE) algorithms, the `associatedData` parameter can be used.
 However, in most cases, this parameter is not required.

+Importantly, if multiple values are concatenated to form the `associatedData` parameter, they MUST be unambiguously encoded.
+For example, by using fixed-length values or by prepending/appending the little-endian encoded length of each value.

 ## Security Guarantees